PhilippeItsMe/ci-portfolio4-django/README.md

 The project's data model is structured as follows: it revolves around <span style="color:#0D99FF;">pet businesses</span>, <span style="color:#FFA629;">comments and likes</span> and <span style="color:#14AE5C;">pet owners</span>.
 The sales-related section of the data model will be added after completing the corresponding lesson (LMS).

 The fourth project includes the sections for pet businesses, comments, and likes.
-The remaining components (pet businesses and product sales) will be integrated into the fifth project.
+The remaining components (pet owners and product sales) will be integrated into the fifth project.

 For better readability of this model, please download here : [Download the data model](./static/readme/datamodel.pdf).